-- Different terms used in bookkeeping in different accounting systems (e.g. revenue vs. turnover).
+- Different terms are used in bookkeeping in different accounting systems (e.g., revenue vs. turnover).

 - Different naming conventions for data fields as used in different integrations, e.g., “ID” in one solution is a “ref” in another.

-- Different data formats (e.g. json vs. xml) used across integrations.
-This is the case when naming conventions could be the same and the target data is, essentially, the same, but the structures are so different that normalisation is needed.
+- Different data formats (e.g., JSON vs. XML) are used across integrations.
+This is the case when naming conventions could be the same and the target data is, essentially, the same, but the structures are so different that normalization is needed.

-- Different rules of engagement for each accounting system, which, if not abided to, prevent use of their API for a period of time.
+- Different rules of engagement for each accounting system, which, if not abided by, prevent the use of their API for a period of time.
 These rules can vary between production and testing environments.

 Thousands of datasets flow through our platform on a daily basis meaning these types of challenges are handled and monitored by a dedicated team of experts at Codat regularly.
 We sort, convert, rewrite, and rework all the shades of data until it is fully compliant with the standardized format.

-Following standardization of data, entire integration ecosystems can be regulated, offering major performance improvements.
+Following the standardization of data, entire integration ecosystems can be regulated, offering major performance improvements.

-How our expert standardization differs from the competition
+How our expert standardization differ from the competition

 Our API supports reading and writing to the ledger, with full accounts payable and accounts receivable support using our standardized model.